Salem, Mass. South Church.

 For additional information please see the finding aid.

-This collection contains the early records of South Church in Salem, Massachusetts.
+This volume contains the early records of South Church in Salem, Massachusetts.
 Included are records of meeting minutes and votes, pew assignments, and pew tax records.